-Dual Channel Temperature Sensor and Over Temperature Alarm
+Dual Channel Temperature Sensor and Overtemperature Alarm

-The ADT7483A is a three-channel digital thermometer and under/over temperature alarm, intended for use in PCs and thermal management systems.
-It can measure the temperature in two remote locations, for example, the remote thermal diode in a CPU or GPU, or a discrete diode connected transistor.
-It can also measure its own ambient temperature.
-The temperature of the remote thermal diode and ambient temperature can be accurately measured to $\pm 1^{\circ}$ C. The temperature measurement range defaults to 0°C to 127°C, compatible with ADM1032, but can be switched to a wider measurement range, from $-64^{\circ}$ C to $\pm 191^{\circ}$ C.
+The ADT7481 is a 3-channel digital thermometer and under/ over temperature alarm, intended for use in PCs and thermal management systems.
+It can measure its own ambient temperature or the temperature of two remote thermal diodes.
+These thermal diodes can be located in a CPU or GPU, or they can be discrete diode connected transistors.
+The ambient temperature, or the temperature of the remote thermal diode, can be accurately measured to $\pm 1^{\circ}$ C. The temperature measurement range defaults to $0^{\circ}$ C to $+127^{\circ}$ C, compatible with ADM1032, but can be switched to a wider measurement range from $-64^{\circ}$ C to $+191^{\circ}$ C.

-The ADT7483A communicates over a 2-wire serial interface compatible with system management bus (SMBus) standards.
-The SMBus address is set by the ADD0 and ADD1 pins.
-As many as nine different SMBus addresses are possible.
+The ADT7481 communicates over a 2-wire serial interface compatible with System Management Bus (SMBus) standards.
+The SMBus address of the ADT7481 is 0x4C.
+An ADT7481-1 with an SMBus address of 0x4B is also available.

 An ALERT output signals when the on-chip or remote temperature is outside the programmed limits.
 The THERM output is a comparator output that allows, for example, on/off control of a cooling fan.
-The ALERT output can be reconfigured as a second THERM output, if required.
+The ALERT output can be reconfigured as a second THERM output if required.